itsumura-h/nim-basolato/examples/todo_app/resources/README.md

 This directory is used to locate files which are component parts.

 ## pages
-This directory is used to locate files which are page's unique content.
+This directory is used to locate files which are page's unique detail.